cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 of the history of this document.
 When a new version is ready, the version will be tagged in GitHub.
 Older versions will, through this process, also be available as historical documents.
-Discussions about objects in written form are communicated as GitHub issues .
+Discussions about objects in written form are communicated as GitHub issues.

-Previos documents that lead up to this document are

 ## Interface Compliancy

-Due to the easy extensibility of the objects in this document and their implicit interfaces, it is important to introduce a terminology that allows the definition of interface compliancy.
+Due to the easy extensibility of the resource objects specified in this document and their interfaces, it is important to introduce a terminology that allows the definition of interface compliancy.
 We define three levels of interface compliance as follows:

 * **Full Compliance:** These are reference implementations that provide full compliance to the objects defined in this document.
-A version number will be added to assure that the snapshot in time of the objects is associated with the version.
-This reference implementation will implement all objects.
+A version number is added to assure that the snapshot in time of the objects is associated with the version.
+A full complient framework implements all objects.

 * **Partial Compliance:** These are reference implementations that provide partial compliance to the objects defined in this document.
-A version number will be added to assure that the snapshot in time of the objects is associated with the version.
-This reference implementation will implement a partial list of the objects.
-A document will be generated during the reference implementation that lists all objects defined, but also lists the objects that are not defined by the reference architecture.
-The document will outline which objects and interfaces have been implemented.
+A version number will is added to assure that the snapshot in time of the objects is associated with the version.
+This reference implementation implements a partial list of the objects and interfaces.
+A document is to be added that specifies the differences to a full complient implementation.

-* **Full and Extended Compliance:** These are interfaces that in addition to the full compliance also introduce additional interfaces and extend them.
-A document will be generated during the reference implementation that lists the differences to the document defined here.
+* **Extended Compliance:** In addition to full and partial compliance additional resources can be identified while documenting additional resource objects and interfaces that are not included in the current specification.
+The extended complience document can lead to additional improvements of the current specification.

+## Refernce implementations

-The documents generated during the reference implementation can then be forwarded to the Reference Architecture Subgroup for further discussion and for possible future modifications based on additional practical user feedback.
+Documents generated during a reference implementation can be forwarded to the Reference Architecture Subgroup for further discussion and for possible future modifications based on additional practical user feedback.

 # Specification {#sec:specification}